-- Identify and support staff involved in the case.
+- Identify and support trust staff involved in the case.

 - Provide staff with information about us, including the staff information leaflet.

-- Provide trust with further information they need about the family for the investigation.
+- Provide the trust with further information they need about the family for the investigation.

 - Contact the family within five working days.
-This happens after the trust have informed the family about the referral and where required completed duty of candour.
+This happens after the trust has informed the family about the referral and where required, completed Duty of Candour.

-- Obtain verbal consent and establish communication approach.
+- Get verbal consent and establish a communication approach.

-- Arrange an initial meeting at an agree location.
+- Arrange an initial meeting at an agreed location.